Home » Cookie Recipes » Italian S Cookies

 • Use a fork to whisk together the eggs and gradually bring in and incorporate the other ingredients and the flour mixture.

 • When it becomes too hard to use a fork, use your hands to gently press and knead the mixture until it forms a smooth dough.
+Add as much of the reserved flour to create a firm but pliable dough.
 Form into a ball.

 • Cut the dough ball into quarters then divide the quarters in half.
 You will have 8 even portions.